Roger "Hurricane" Wilson: Life and career

 Wilson had a parallel career in broadcasting, undertaking weekend work at the local AM radio station, WGUN, a job which lasted for 12 years.
 Wilson married in 1981.
 In 1986, he obtained full-time employment with CNN that lasted a decade.
 His stage work led to confusion over his name and, by 1993, had become Roger "Hurricane" Wilson, partly in recognition of the devastation caused to his home back in 1960.

 His debut solo album, Hurricane Blues, was released in 1994 on Hottrax Records.
 Live From the Eye of the Storm (1996) followed, with Wilson undertaking lengthy touring commitments across the nation.
 He set up his own record label in 1997, and Business of the Blues (1998) was his first release on that label, with the title track alluding to the rigours of constant travelling and performing.
 In 2000, he did the recording work for Live at the Stanhope House, which was released the following year.
-In September 2003, Wilson joined Les Paul on stage to play what became a regular guest spot for the former at the Iridium Jazz Club in New York.
+In September 2003, Wilson joined Les Paul on stage to play what became a regular guest spot for the former at the Iridium Jazz Club in New York City.

 A purely acoustic album, Pastime, was issued in 2004, and two years later The Way I Am followed.

 In 2012, a collaborative live album was released featuring Wilson and Willie "Big Eyes" Smith, which was recorded during one of the four tours that the pair did throughout the U.S. from 2008 through 2010.
 Over the past decade, Wilson has been involved with the nationwide Blues in the Schools program.
 At the 2006 Springing the Blues festival in Jacksonville Beach, Florida, Wilson was presented with the 'Key to the City' for his participation in Blues in the Schools in Jacksonville.
 Wilson performed at the 2015 Dusk Til Dawn Blues Festival accompanied by the Checotah High School Jazz Band.
 A CD was issued based on the live recording.

 Wilson is currently crowdfunding to raise monies to enable the release of a double live album by Wilson and the Hurricane Homeboys (featuring Marvin Mahanay on bass and Billy Jeansonne on drums).
 This was recorded on Christmas night 2015 at the Subourbon Bar in Kennesaw, Georgia.